askimed/nf-test/docs/index.md

 ## :material-content-save-check: Snapshot testing

-nf-test supports **snapshot testing** and **creates automatically the baseline set of unit tests** to ensure changes won’t result in a regression.<br/>nf-test takes a snapshot of the output channels or any other object, then compares it to a reference snapshot file stored alongside the test.
-The test will fail, if the two snapshots do not match.
+nf-test supports **snapshot testing** and automatically **generates a baseline set of unit tests** to safeguard against regressions caused by changes.</br>nf-test captures a snapshot of output channels or any other objects and subsequently compares them to reference snapshot files stored alongside the tests.
+If the two snapshots do not match, the test will fail

 :material-arrow-right: [Learn more](docs/assertions/snapshots)